National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 Instead, consider communicating the negative impacts of substance use with accurate facts.
 While casual substance use may not have any immediate negative effect on their life, all substance use carries a risk of dependence and potential addiction.

 One reality of substance use is the danger of accidental overdose, as nowadays, many illicit substances may be marketed as one type of drug but can be laced with much more powerful drugs, like fentanyl.
-Discussing harm reduction strategies, like not driving if you plan to drink or use a substance and using fentanyl testing strips, may help reduce the risk of health and safety issues related to substance use.
+Discussing harm reduction strategies, like using fentanyl testing strips or not driving if you plan to drink or use a substance, may help reduce the risk of health and safety issues related to substance use.
 Harm-reduction strategies have been proven to reduce the risk of death and improve community safety.

 Teens can test their knowledge by taking the National Drug and Alcohol IQ Challenge interactive quiz.